Jack of all Inverts

 Enclosure

-A 32oz deli cup with a metal mesh lid, packed half way with substrate with added egg cartons, paper towel rolls, or waxpaper
+A 32oz deli container with a metal mesh lid, packed half way with substrate with added egg cartons, paper towel rolls, or waxpaper

 Breeding